isabellegan/isabellegan/README.md

 ## About Me
-A UX engineer bridging the intersection of design and technology—where beautiful interfaces meet robust systems, where user needs drive technical decisions.

-Currently studying Cognitive Science, Computing, and Psychology at the University of Waterloo! 💭
+A UX engineer bridging design and development by building tools that make designers and developers faster, happier, and more connected.

 #### Beyond work, I’m…
 🌎 An adventurer at heart: Living in Toronto, Montréal, and Singapore sparked my love for travel and learning new languages